AlenaYashkina/rent_gram/README.md

 Scraper + React viewer for messy Telegram rental channels.

-The tool turns unstructured rental posts from Telegram into a searchable listing feed with **price filters, semantic amenity search and currency-normalized prices** - similar to a regular real-estate site, but powered by your own local LLM.
+The tool turns unstructured rental posts from Telegram into a searchable listing feed with **price filters, semantic amenity search and currency‑normalized prices** – similar to a regular real‑estate site, but powered by your own local LLM.

 ## Screenshot

 ![Rent Gram UI preview](docs/screenshots/hero.png)

-> Built and used in production to find a sea-view apartment in Batumi at the price of two separate studios.
+> Built and used in production to find a sea‑view apartment in Batumi at the price of two separate studios.

 ---